Security Finding

 • 99: Other (OTHER)

-Data data JSON Additional data that is associated with the event.
+Data data JSON The additional data that is associated with the event or object.
+See specific usage.

 Device device Device[] An addressable device, computer system or host.